Immerse yourself in your practice at a Yoga retreat in Sri Lanka: here’s what to expect from Rukgala, a stone’s throw from Kandy.

 You might also like: 20 Easy Ways to Incorporate Yoga into Your Travels

 I recommend Rukgala for couples, friends, families and solo travelers who are looking for a quiet and peaceful boutique hotel in Sri Lanka away from the crowds.
-Click here to check availability and current rates at Rukgala Retreat in central Sri Lanka!
+Click here to check availability and current rates at Rukgala Retreat in central Sri Lanka or book your all-inclusive yoga retreat at Rukgala Retreat now.

 If you are looking for more options in the Kandy area, I also loved our time at Madulkelle Tea & Eco Lodge, a glamping hotel an hour away from Kandy overlooking Knuckles Mountain Range and tea plantations.
 You can read more about Madulkelle here, or head on over here to check out even more options in and around Kandy.